RElric/ERD-WP_SIMPLY_SHARE/README.md

 # ERD-WP_SIMPLY_SHARE
-A plugin to simply share on social networks made by ERDigital - Free to use and modify with mention of the author include commercial use
+A WP plugin to simply share on social networks made by ERDigital - Free to use and modify with mention of the author include commercial use